Search

 • Microsoft Storage Spaces Direct (S2D)

-Following Microsoft’s recommendations for the S2D scenario, test VMs were placed on the CSV owner node to avoid redirecting requests to another node, ensuring local data reads without using the network stack and providing less network utilization on writes.
+Following Microsoft’s recommendations for the S2D+ReFS scenario, test VMs were placed on the CSV owner node to avoid ReFS redirecting requests to another node, ensuring local data reads without using the network stack and providing less network utilization on writes.
 Each VHDX file was placed in different subdirectories to optimize ReFS metadata operations and reduce latency.

 VMs were evenly distributed across hosts without being pinned to the node that owns the volume.
 Each VHDX file was placed in different subdirectories to maintain consistent performance.

-Benchmarking local NVMe performance
+Benchmarking local NVMe performance:

 1x NVMe Micron 7450 MAX: U.3 3.2TB